-Braduation Pathway Requirements Graduation Pathway Options □ High School Diploma Meet the statutorily defined diploma credit and curricular requirements General Core 40 Core 40 with AHD Core 40 with THD Learn and Demonstrate Employability Skills Students must complete at least one of the Graduation Pathway Options □ Project-Based Learning Experience : Working for an extended period of time to investigate and respond to an authentic, engaging, and complex question, problem, or challenge.
+Graduation Pathway Requirements Graduation Pathway Options 1 × High School Diploma × Meet the statutorily defined diploma credit and curricular requirements General Core 40 Core 40 with AHD Core 40 with THD 2 Learn and Demonstrate Employability Skills Students must complete at least one of the Graduation Pathway Options Project-Based Learning Experience: Working for an extended period of time to investigate and respond to an authentic, engaging, and complex question, problem, or challenge.
 Students engage in a rigorous, extended process of asking questions, finding resources, and applying information.
-Students often make we public by explaining, displaying, and/or presenting it to people beyond the classroom.
-This can include completion of a research project, completion of a course capstone, an AP Capstone Assessment, or another experience as approved by the State Board of Education. of the Graduation ratiway options Description/Verification: □ Service-Based Learning Experience: Integrates meaningful service to enrich and apply academic knowledge, teach civic and personal responsibility, and strengthen communities.
+Students often make work public by explaining, displaying, and/or presenting it to people beyond the classroom.
+This can include completion of a research project, completion of a course capstone, an AP Capstone Assessment, or another experience as approved by the State Board of Education.
+Description/Verification: Service-Based Learning Experience: Integrates meaningful service to enrich and apply academic knowledge, teach civic and personal responsibility, and strengthen communities.
 This can include participation in a meaningful volunteer or civic engagement experience, engagement in a school-based activity, such as a co-curricular or extracurricular activity or sport for at least one academic year, or another experience as approved by the State Board of Education.
-Description/Verification: □ Work-Based Learning Experience: Reinforces academic, technical, and social skills learned in the classroom through collaborative activities with employer partners, allowing students to apply classroom theories to practical problems, explore career options, and pursue personal and professional goals.
+Description/Verification: Work-Based Learning Experience: Reinforces academic, technical, and social skills learned in the classroom through collaborative activities with employer partners, allowing students to apply classroom theories to practical problems, explore career options, and pursue personal and professional goals.
 This can include completion of a course capstone, completion of an internship, obtaining the Governor's Work Ethic Certificate, employment outside of the school day, or another experience as approved by the State Board of Education.
-Description/Verification: B D Postsecondary-Ready Honors Diploma AHD THD GPA Credits Competencies ACT College Ready Benchmarks (18 in English or 22 in Reading and 22 in Math or 23 in Science) 2011 PC (0110105 English or Reading and Math or Science English or Reading and Math or Science SAT College Ready Benchmarks (480 in EBRW and 530 in Math) EBRW Math Students must complete at least one of the Graduation Pathway Options Students must complete at least one □ SAT College Ready Benchmarks (480 in EBRW and 530 in Math) EBRW Math □ ASVAB (minimum score of 31) AFQT score Students must complete at least one □ SAT College Ready Benchmarks (480 in EBRW and 530 in Math) EBRW Math Students must complete at least one SAT College Ready Benchmarks (480 in EBRW and 530 in Math) EBRW Math ASVAB (minimum score of 31) AFQT score State and Industry Recognized Credential or Certification Federally Recognized Apprenticeship CTE Concentrator (earn C- average in Principles, Concentrator A, and Concentrator B courses for NLPS or C- average in Concentrator 1 and Concentrator 2 courses for Perkins V) Students must complete at least one SAT College Ready Benchmarks (480 in EBRW and 530 in Math) EBRW Math ASVAB (minimum score of 31) AFQT score State and Industry Recognized Credential or Certification Federally Recognized Apprenticeship CTE Concentrator (earn C- average in Principles, Concentrator A, and Concentrator B courses for NLPS or C- average in Concentrator 1 and Concentrator 2 courses for Perkins V) Total Average Grade Students must complete at least one SAT College Ready Benchmarks (480 in EBRW and 530 in Math) EBRW Math ASVAB (minimum score of 31) AFQT score State and Industry Recognized Credential or Certification Federally Recognized Apprenticeship CTE Concentrator (earn C- average in Principles, Concentrator A, and Concentrator B courses for NLPS or C- average in Concentrator 1 and Concentrator 2 courses for Perkins V) Students must complete at least one SAT College Ready Benchmarks (480 in EBRW and 530 in Math) EBRW Math ASVAB (minimum score of 31) AFQT score State and Industry Recognized Credential or Certification Federally Recognized Apprenticeship CTE Concentrator (earn C- average in Principles, Concentrator A, and Concentrator B courses for NLPS or C- average in Concentrator 1 and Concentrator 2 courses for Perkins V) Total Average Grade Total Average Grade AP/Dual Credit (earn C- average in at least 3 courses) Total Average Grade AP Exam scores Students must complete at least one SAT College Ready Benchmarks (480 in EBRW and 530 in Math) EBRW Math ASVAB (minimum score of 31) AFQT score State and Industry Recognized Credential or Certification Federally Recognized Apprenticeship CTE Concentrator (earn C- average in Principles, Concentrator A, and Concentrator B courses for NLPS or C- average in Concentrator 1 and Concentrator 2 courses for Perkins V)
+Description/Verification: 3 × Postsecondary-Ready Competencies Honors Diploma AHD THD GPA Credits ACT College Ready Benchmarks (18 in English or 22 in Reading and 22 in Math or 23 in Science) English or Reading and Math or Science Students must complete at least one of the Graduation Pathway Options SAT College Ready Benchmarks (480 in EBRW and 530 in Math) Total Average Grade AP/Dual Credit (earn C- average in at least 3 courses) Total Average Grade AP Exam scores CLEP Exams (minimum score of 50 on at least 3 subject area exams with at least one being in core content) Locally Created Bathyray that cares approval of State Board of Education.
+Locally Created Pathway that earns approval of State Board of Education Waiver Eligible (must meet criteria for Postsecondary Readiness Competency Waiver) in a core content area (e.g. English, math, science, or social studies).
+Students must take any corresponding score of 3 or higher on an AP exam may satisfy the C- requirement for a particular course.

-INDIANA C•RE40
+C•RE40

-Cou rse and Credit Requirements
+Co ourse and Credit Requirements

 English/ 8 credits

 Language Arts Including a balance of literature, composition, and speech

 6 credits (in grades 9-12)

-Mathematics 2 credits: Algebra I 2 credits: Geometry 2 credits: Algebra II

-Or complete Integrated Math I, II, and III for 6 credits

-Students must take a math or quantitative reasoning course each year in high school
+Mathematics 2 credits: Algebra I 2 credits: Geometry 2 credits: Algebra II Or complete Integrated Math I, II, and III for 6 credits Students must take a math or quantitative reasoning course each year in high school

 6 credits

 Science 2 credits: Biology I 2 credits: Chemistry I or Physics I or Integrated Chemistry-Physics

 2 credits: any Core 40 science course

 6 credits

 Social Studies 2 credits: U.S. History 1 credit: U.S. Government 1 credit: Economics 2 credits: World History/Civilization or Geography/History of the World

 5 credits

 Directed Electives World Languages Fine Arts Career and Technical Education

 Physical Education 2 credits

 Health and Wellness 1 credit

 Electives 6 credits (College and Career Pathway courses recommended)

-40 Total State Credits Required
+40 T otal State Credits Required